aceazycrdfz/pyvoting/README.md

 When using ExportBallots, I strongly recommend exporting to a file with .xlsx extension.
 All ballots exported are valid and preprocessed, meaning that they might look different from how they were added/imported.
 All ballots exported without modification are guaranteed to be valid when they are imported with ImportBallot, even when try_handle_invalid is False.

 It is possible to import ballot files exported from a different voting method, but this must be done with caution.
-One thing to note is that RCV, TLV, and TPV treat smaller numbers as preferred by default, contrary to all other voting methods.
+One thing to note is that RankedChoiceVoting, TierListVoting, and TieredPopularityVoting treat smaller numbers as preferred by default, contrary to all other voting methods.
 ```python
 def ExportBallots(self, filename):
     """